21 Savage puts the game on notice with the release of “ISSA.”

 Which broad is brave/stupid enough to be this Savage’s party favor?
 Whoever they are, I have added them to my prayers.

 I never thought 21 can be sentimental like this!
 (You mean to tell me this n—a has feelings?)
-Anyway, 21 does sound like he’s drunk in love, as he outlines some romantic plans (Which is drinking alcohol til they get drunk) he has for this unsuspecting woman.
+Anyway, 21 does sound like he’s drunk in love on this song, as he outlines some romantic plans (Which is drinking alcohol til they get drunk) he has for this unsuspecting woman.
 21 sings majority of the time, and does a pretty good job of harmonizing and laying down a nice little melody.

 21 can actually make a record that can be played at a day party?
 Who would’ve thunk it?!

 I’m sure this relationship is determined to end in a brand new episode of Forensic files.

 4. THUG LIFE

 I LOVE THIS SONG!
 21 combined some soul with tough ass lyrics about flexing, flossing, and life lessons.

 I love when 21 thinks he can do whatever he wants on the mic, and this song is the prime of example of that.
 21 continuously finds unique ways to rhyme his words, feverishly searching for the next best topic to keep the song going.
 There is so many different styles that he raps with on this song, finding a way to make violence sound like a game of hop scotch.

 3. BANK ACCOUNT

 This song is heavy-hitting production-wise, and catchy content-wise; that is the perfect formula for hyping yourself up to fight a lion.

 The chorus is damn there perfect, with 21 boasting about all the s–t he currently has in his arsenal.
 Even though his delivery is somewhat elementary sounding, the real ones will definitely want to rap along to it.

 2. BAD BUSINESS

 This song is very fast-paced, but 21 still takes his time in talking his s–t on it.
 21’s flow on this song is the truth, as he absolutely nails each line he drops.
 On the real, 21 is great at finishing his lines.

 1. DEAD PEOPLE

 ‘Dead People’ is like the horrific version of Big Sean’s ‘Move’.